elespdn/CollateX_tutorial/fixtures/Woolf/readme.md

 - EM (EVERYMAN) = London: J. M. Dent & Sons LTD, 1938 (reprint 1952)

-See the Licence for copyright and aknowledgment.
+See the Licence for copyright and acknowledgement.